 Since some of us are 3D printing enthusiasts, we have designed a case using Autodesk Fusion 360.
 It’s a CAD software used by professionals to model various mechanical parts.
 Our case has a GoPro compatible mount.
 It has two slots for the antenna inside, allowing to put it on the right or left side depending on where the transmitter is placed on the track.
 There are some holes for buttons, as well as holes for screwing the LCD in place.
 There is also a lid with a hole for power cables.

-Our application wasn’t too complicated, so we decided to go with the bare-metal architecture without running any RTOS.
+Our application wasn’t too complicated, so, with firmware, we decided to go with the bare-metal architecture without running any RTOS.
 The basic idea was to use analog to digital converter to sample analog RSSI signal coming from the receiver module.
 Based on that, our algorithm could detect when the finish line was crossed.
 RTC was used to measure the time between the consecutive laps.
-LCD was connected to nRF using I2C expander, so we used standard I2C nRF driver to implement more high-level driver, which allowed us to print text on the LCD easily, set cursor, etc. nRF flash storage was used to continuously store lap times during power off for later download over BLE by the mobile application.
+LCD was connected to nRF using an I2C expander, so we used a standard I2C nRF driver to implement a more high-level driver.
+This allowed us to print text on the LCD easily, set cursor, etc. nRF flash storage was used to continuously store lap times during power off for later download over BLE by the mobile application.

 The receiver module has only one analog output.
 That’s the RSSI pin, which has a voltage proportional to the strength of the received signal.
 Reading that output is a perfect task for an analog to digital converter.
 We configured the peripheral ADC on the nRF microcontroller to produce 14bits samples with 2,5kHz frequency.
 That means we had more than two thousand numbers to analyze per second.
 Basing only on that flow of numbers, we had to tell when the driver passed the finish line.
 The simplest algorithm would be to just wait for a local maximum of the signal strength trace.
 However, that was not that easy.
 We needed a more sophisticated algorithm to avoid false positives related to the signal noise and different track shapes.